Hurricane Preparedness

 Hurricane Safety: Windows & Doors

-Your windows and doors are the weakest portions of your home and most susceptible to damage from debris during a hurricane.
+Your windows & doors are the weakest portions of your home and most susceptible to damage from debris during a hurricane.
 Your windows are also susceptible to shattering under the force of hurricane-force winds, as is the glass on your doors.

-While you have various options on how to protect your windows, such as covering them with plywood, most of these options will either void any manufacturer’s warranty your windows may have, and/or they are completely inconvenient and a hassle to deal with on even an annual basis, and/or they will not provide you with the true protection you will need come hurricane season.
+While you have various options on how to protect your window, such as covering them with plywood, most of these options will either void any manufacturer’s warranty your windows may have, and/or they are completely inconvenient and a hassle to deal with on even an annual basis, and/or they will not provide you with the true protection you will need come hurricane season.

-Not only will these windows protect you from hurricanes during hurricane season, they will also protect you from intruders all year round.
+Not only will these windows protect you from hurricanes during hurricane season, they will also protect you from intruders year-round.
 Our windows are made to withstand tremendous impacts head-on, without breaking and leaving your home vulnerable.
 Now that isn’t to say that these windows will never shatter.
 At truly tremendous forces, these windows will shatter.
 However, they are designed with a layer of polymer between the glass that will keep the window intact and your home protected

 Other Hurricane Safety Tips

-While protecting your windows and doors is a major part of preparing for hurricane season, there are other things you can do to keep you and your loved ones safe.
+While protecting your windows and doors are a major part of preparing for hurricane season, there are other things you can do to keep you and your loved ones safe.
 For one, make sure you plan your evacuation route well ahead of time.
 Know where you are going to go, what routes you’re going to take, and what you’re going to do with your pets.

 You should also keep a hurricane supply kit.
-We recommend a 3-day supply of drinking water for everyone, first-aid supplies, non-perishable food that you don’t have to refrigerate or cook, a portable NOAA weather radio, basic tools such as a wrench and/or a hammer, a flashlight with extra batteries, dry matches, candles, any prescription drugs you need, and all important documents.
+We recommend a 3-day supply of drinking water for everyone, first aid supplies, non-perishable food that you don’t have to refrigerate or cook, a portable NOAA weather radio, basic tools such as a wrench and/or a hammer, a flashlight with extra batteries, dry matches, candles, any prescription drugs you need, and all important documents.
 Also, if you are told to evacuate, make sure you take these supplies with you.

 You should also take inventory of your personal property.
 In the case your home gets damaged by the hurricane, this will help speed up the claims process, substantiate losses for income tax purposes, and will be helpful if you need to apply for disaster aid.
 Make sure the inventory list is added to the stack of important documents you will be taking with you.